IskhakAbdusalamov/calculator/readme.md

-# calculator for iPhone XR
+# calculator on iPhone XR